walmartlabs/concord-website/docs/plugins/git.md

 The `getPRList` action can be used to get the list of PRs from a GitHub repository.
 The output of the action is stored in a variable `prList`, which is a list of `PullRequest` values.
-It can used at later point in the flow.
+It can be used at a later point in the flow.

 The following parameters are needed in addition to the general parameters: